Tunchang County

 Tunchang County is a county in the Hainan Province of People's Republic of China.
 Covering approximately 1,240 km², it is centrally located within the Hainan province and bridges the province’s northern plains and central highlands.
 The administrative seat lies at Tuncheng.
 As of 2022, it had a population of about 308,000 inhabitants.
 The terrain is marked by low hills and fertile farmland.
 The economy is centered on agriculture and rural tourism.

 Geography

-Tunchang is a county in the Hainan Province of People's Republic of China.
-Covering approximately 1,240 km², it is located in north-central Hainan and bridges the province’s northern plains and mountainous central and southern highlands.
-Slowly ascending from the northern plains, the region reaches elevations of up to 400 m towards the hills in the south.
-This varied terrain contributes to diverse landscapes, including agricultural land and forested slopes.
+Tunchang is one of the six counties in the Hainan province of People's Republic of China.
+Covering approximately 1,240 km², it is located in north-central Hainan and bridges the province’s northern plains and mountainous central highlands.
+The county possesses has the only mountainous terrain in the province, with almost 70 percent covered in forests.
+The province has large areca and rubber plantations.
+The province also has significant mineral deposits such as molybdenum ore.
+There are several sulfide rich hot springs near Wupo and Xinxing.

 Tunchang has a tropical monsoon climate (Köppen Am).